kwstinas/Pharmacy-Management/README.md

 | `400`  | Business rule violation | `"Insufficient stock.
 Available: 5, requested: 20"` |
 | `404`  | Resource not found | `"Medicine not found: 99"` |
 | `500`  | Unexpected error | `"Internal error: ..."` |

----

-This project is open source and available under the [MIT License](LICENSE)